Meet The CAF Team

 Shelly Young is the CAF Director of Programs and mother of three fascinating wonders, including a young adult in recovery and all of whom are exploring creative arts and fashion.
 She is a passionate advocate for wellness, recovery, family support, a compassionate public health response to substance use and creating environments that support recovery.

 She is certified in The Anatomy of Transformation, RYT 500 and is an ARISE Certified Interventionist.
-She is also on the board of Unity Recovery in Philadelphia, facilitates the STAR Family Program at the Fairfax County Adult Detention Center, is on National Conference Production Team for The Association for Recovery in Higher Education and serves on opioid task forces, consults with healthcare organizations, workplaces & law enforcement to better serve families impacted by substance use.
+She is also on the board of Unity Recovery in Philadelphia, facilitates the STAR Family Program at the Fairfax County Adult Detention Center, and serves on opioid task forces, consults with healthcare organizations, workplaces & law enforcement to better serve families impacted by substance use.
 She is the creator of the first ever family recovery conference, a virtual conference for families impacted by substance use.

 When's she not studying the latest brain development, attachment theory, nervous system and recovery research, she's walking with her big black lab or enjoying movies, good food and music with her family preferably somewhere warm and sandy.